gvwilson/sdxjs/debugger/index.md

 [%inc filter-base.json %]

-Our virtual machine is structured like the one in [%x virtual-machine %].
+Our virtual machine is structured like the one in [%x vm %].
 A real system would parse a program to create JSON, then translate JSON into assembly code, then assemble that to create machine instructions.